Frequently Asked Questions About Neuroendocrine Tumors (NET)

 5. What are the side effects of Sandostatin® LAR® therapy?

 Adverse reactions: Very common (≥1/10) adverse drug reactions are diarrhea, abdominal pain, nausea, constipation, flatulence, headache, cholelithiasis, hyperglycemia, and injection site reaction.
-Common (≥1/100, <1/10) adverse drug reactions are dyspepsia, vomiting, abdominal bloating, steatorrhea, loose stools, discoloration of feces, dizziness, hypothyroidism, thyroid dysfunction (eg, decreased thyroid stimulating hormone [TSH], decreased total T4, and decreased free T4), cholecystitis, biliary sludge, hyperbilirubinemia, hypoglycemia, impaired glucose tolerance, anorexia, asthenia, elevated transaminase levels, pruritus, rash, alopecia, dyspnea, and bradycardia.7
+Common (≥1/100, <1/10) adverse drug reactions are dyspepsia, vomiting, abdominal bloating, steatorrhea, loose stools, discoloration of feces, dizziness, hypothyroidism, thyroid disorder (eg, decreased thyroid stimulating hormone [TSH], decreased total T4, and decreased free T4), cholecystitis, biliary sludge, hyperbilirubinemia, hypoglycemia, impaired glucose tolerance, anorexia, asthenia, elevated transaminase levels, pruritus, rash, alopecia, dyspnea, and bradycardia.7

 Click here to see additional safety information.